LaurentRDC/dissertation/content/scattering.md

 2. A geometrical weight ($|F_{1\lambda}(\vec{q})|^2$) which determines if the atomic motion associated with a phonon mode can be captured on the detector.
 The most important term to consider are terms of the form $\set{\vec{q} \cdot \vec{e}_{\lambda,s}(\vec{k})}$.
 For a phonon polarization which is parallel to the propagation of the scattering electrons, the projection of the polarization onto the detector plane is $0$, and hence the associated diffuse intensity will not contribute.

-Diffuse scattering and the effect of one-phonon structure factors is further explained in #sec:graphite.
+Diffuse scattering and the effect of one-phonon structure factors is further explained in @sec:graphite.

 [^tmatrix]: Interested readers are encouraged to peruse chapter 6 of Sakurai and Napolitano [@Sakurai2014].